Not even a goodbye: KIRO abruptly cancels ‘The Ron & Don Show’

 The Ron & Don Show on KIRO-FM was abruptly canceled last Thursday, with little explanation from management or the hosts.
-On Facebook, "Ron and Don Nation" listeners are perplexed.
+On Facebook, "Ron & Don Nation" listeners are perplexed.
 And angry.

 Sometimes in the radio biz you never know if your last shift really is your last shift.